Ukraine's power, water supplies under Russian attack again

 City hospitals switched to backup power after the double missile strike Tuesday on an energy facility, said Mayor Serhiy Sukhomlyn.

-In the capital of Kyiv, missile strikes damaged two power facilities and killed two people, city authorities said.
+In the capital of Kyiv, missiles damaged two power facilities and killed two people, city authorities said.
 The attack left 50,000 people without power for a few hours, the facilities’ operator said.

 Missiles also severely damaged an energy facility in the south-central city of Dnipro.
 Some homes lost power but the operator couldn’t immediately say how many.